 - a flat, slightly raised, ragged rash

 - jerky, uncontrollable movements of the hands, feet, and face

 - a decrease in attention span

 - outbursts of crying or inappropriate laughter

 If your child has a fever, they might require immediate care.
 Seek immediate medical care for your child in the following situations:

 - For a child of any age: a fever that lasts more than three days

 Your child’s doctor will first want to get a list of your child’s symptoms and their medical history.
 They’ll also want to know if your child has had a recent bout of strep throat.
 Next, a physical exam will be given.
 Your child’s doctor will do the following, among other things:

 - Listen to their heart to check for abnormalities.

 - Perform movement tests to determine their nervous system dysfunction.

 - Examine their joints for inflammation.

 - Test their throat and sometimes blood for evidence of strep bacteria.

 - Perform an electrocardiogram (ECG or EKG), which measures the electric waves of their heart.

 - Perform an echocardiogram, which uses sound waves to produce images of their heart.

 Treatment will involve getting rid of all of the residual group A strep bacteria and treating and controlling the symptoms.
 This can include any of the following:

 Your child’s doctor will prescribe antibiotics and might prescribe a long-term treatment to prevent it from occurring again.
 In rare cases, your child may receive lifelong antibiotic treatment.

 Anti-inflammatory treatments include pain medications that are also anti-inflammatory, such as aspirin (Bayer) or naproxen (Aleve, Naprosyn).
+Though aspirin use in children with certain illnesses has been associated with Reye’s Syndrome, the benefits of using it in treating rheumatic fever may outweigh the risks.
 Doctors may also prescribe a corticosteroid to reduce inflammation.

 Your child’s doctor might prescribe an anticonvulsant if involuntary movements become too severe.